 Mauritius is so much more than a luxury getaway in a five-star resort.
-It’s filled with unique things to do and beautiful natural attractions.
-I spent almost a week exploring the southwest and southeast side of the island staying in three different areas: Mahebourg, Le Morne, and Trou d’Eau Douce.
+By not staying in a resort, you can experience the island in a more authentic way, discovering unique experiences, stunning natural landscapes, and local culture.
+I spent a week exploring the southwest and southeast sides of the island, staying in three different areas: Mahebourg, Le Morne, and Trou d’Eau Douce.
+Staying outside the big resorts gave me a chance to experience Mauritius more like a local and discover its hidden gems.

 For Nature Lovers: